 The Uniform CPA Examination is delivered using computer-based testing (CBT).
 Computer-based testing has several advantages.
 You may take the exam one section at a time.
 As a result, your studies can be focused on that one section, improving your chances for success.
-In addition, you may take the exam on your schedule, eight months of the year, six days a week and in the morning or in the afternoon.
+In addition, the exam is no longer offered twice a year.
+During eight months of every year, you may take the exam on your schedule, six days a week and in the morning or in the afternoon.

-Successful completion of the Regulation section of the CPA Examination is an attainable goal.
+Successful completion of the Uniform CPA Examination is an attainable goal.
 Keep this point foremost in your mind as you study the first four chapters in this volume and develop your study plan.